 Ice can take on a variety of forms in caves similar to the most common of depostional formations, such as stalactites, stalagmites, flowstone, and curtains.
 These typically form from water flowing or dripping into the cave, and crystal faces aren't evident.
-More unusual forms such as harilike strands and hexagonal crystals may occur when ice freezes from water vapor.
+More unusual forms such as harilike strands and hexagonal crystals may occur when ice freezes from water vapor, or flowers when it enters through seeps.

-In almost any cave in areas that reach below freezing temperatures in winter, ice formations may be seen in entrance zones regardless of the ambient temperature further in the cave.
-Lava tubes often act as cold air traps, with cold winter air sinking and allowing ice formations to form that may persist well after surface temperatures have risen in the spring.
-As warmer air wafts through the cave, it may melt the ice into bizarre rounded shapes with bulbous tops known as schmos.
+In almost any cave in regions that reach below freezing temperatures in winter, ice formations may be seen in entrance zones regardless of the ambient temperature further in the cave.
+As warmer air outside air wafts through the cave, it may melt the ice into bizarre rounded shapes with bulbous tops known as schmos.

 Broomstick ice stals in a lava tube